shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 **PSYC 347 (Computational Models of Human Social Behavior)** comprises lecture-based, discussion-based, and lab-based instruction.
 Most classes will "hands-ons."
 We will discuss relevant book chapters and journal articles, and work with simulated and real data using the <a href="https://www.python.org/">Python programming language</a> (no prior programming experience necessary) as we survey some selected areas of research at the intersection of computational modeling and social behavior.
 These topics will span a broad set of social psychological abilities including observational and prosocial learning, social preference learning, social inference and impression updating, and cooperative decision-making.

 This course is designed to expand the skillset for students interested in conducting research in psychological science, cognitive science, neuroscience, or data science.
 Although some background in psychology, research methods, and/or programming will be helpful, students with all levels of experience are welcome to enroll.

+## Course Goals
+1. Understand the following: *what* are computational models, *why* use computational models, *when* to use computational models, and *how* data are fit to models.
+2. Survey selected selected topics on social behavior through lectures, readings, discussions, and hands-on tutorials
+3. Learn how to write code for data science using the <a href="https://www.python.org/">Python programming language</a> and <a href="https://jupyter.org/">Jupyter Notebooks</a>
+4. Work collaboratively to "fit" data to models and evaluate their performance
+5. Interpet the results of a social behavioral experiment
+6. Gain a richer understanding of how computational modeling advances psychological science

 <div class="alert alert-info">
 <b>Some definitions</b>